Bruh722/ccjs200/README.md

 e.
 0.6
 ```

 10. A total of 7 people are expected to be released from the local prison next month.
 This prison primarily houses older inmates and the historical rearrest recidivism rate for people exiting this prison (over a 3-year follow-up period) is about 30.0% or 0.300.
-What is the estimated probability that 0 of these 7 people will be rearrested over the next 3 years.
+What is the estimated probability that none of these 7 people will be rearrested over the next 3 years?

 ```rout
 a.
 0.082